China–Taiwan Invasion Timeline

 Discussion

 A kinetic move against Taiwan would be the first forcible annexation of a technologically advanced democracy by a nuclear‑armed power since 1945.
-That step breaks the post‑Cold War presumption that great‑power frontiers are stable, discrediting every assurance Beijing has given its neighbours about peaceful rise and non‑use of force.
+That step breaks the post‑Cold War presumption that great‑power frontiers are stable, discrediting every assurance Beijing has given its neighbors about peaceful rise and non‑use of force.

-Once deterrence fails in the Taiwan Strait, Tokyo, Seoul, Manila, Canberra and potentially Berlin rewrite their defence legislation and budgets on the assumption that major‑power war is no longer a low‑probability event.
+Once deterrence fails in the Taiwan Strait, Tokyo, Seoul, Manila, Canberra and potentially Berlin rewrite their defense legislation and budgets on the assumption that major‑power war is no longer a low‑probability event.
 Even a short campaign that ends in stalemate erases thirty years of confidence‑building norms and no plausible diplomatic formula can rebuild them in less than a generation.

 Once the People's Liberation Army crosses the median line with live rounds, the pre‑2025 international system is finished.
 Trade flows, capital allocation, alliance structures and military postures will lock into a new configuration that assumes enduring contest with Beijing.
 History shows that such tectonic moves, once triggered, unwind only after regime‑level change and decades of verification.